-From 1987 to 2018, there were 188 unit-level LOOP events, including 146 single-unit LOOP occurrences and 20 multi-unit occurrences that involved more than one unit at a site for the same occurrence.
+From 1987 to 2019, there were 189 unit-level LOOP events, including 147 single-unit LOOP occurrences and 20 multi-unit occurrences that involved more than one unit at a site for the same occurrence.
 Eighteen multi-unit occurrences involved both units at two-unit sites.
 Two involved all three units at three-unit sites.
-Of the single-unit LOOPs, 72 occurred at single-unit site, 60 occurred at two-unit sites, and 14 occurred at three-unit sites.
-Error!
-Reference source not found.8 shows the matrix of LOOP occurrences and unit-level LOOP events from 1987-2018.
+Of the single-unit LOOPs, 73 occurred at single-unit site, 62 occurred at two-unit sites, and 12 occurred at three-unit sites.
+Table 8 shows the matrix of LOOP occurrences and unit-level LOOP events from 1987-2019.
 In general, offsite power events affect multiple units and, as such, unit-based LOOP events are not independent.